rust-lang/leadership-council/policies/project-directorship/election-process.md

 * Facilitator proposes a candidate selection:
     * Based on gathered data, the facilitator suggests a set of candidates they believe will receive the group's consent.
     * The proposal should contain the full set of proposed PDs rather than selecting them one by one
-      * That way, the Council can consider any potential conflicts etc. in that group as a whole
+      * That way, the Council can consider any potential conflicts and related concerns within the group as a whole
 * Seek objections to the facilitator's proposal
 * Finalize the selection:
     * Discuss and attempt to resolve any objections, if possible.